ApolloAuto/apollo/docs/FAQs/Software_FAQs.md

 * Reboot and start computer with the default boot loader with Apollo kernel.

 ---
+## Could I build Apollo on Ubuntu 18

+**We highly recommend that you use Ubuntu 14.04 to build Apollo.**

+Yes, you should be able to make Apollo work on Ubuntu 18.
+Just follow the document to install docker, then `apollo.sh build` and `apollo.sh lint` should work.
+But `apollo.sh test` might not, because the nvidia-drivers are generally miss-matched between HOST and Docker container, which will raise test failures.

 ## How do I add a new module
 Apollo currently functions as a single system, therefore before adding a module to it, understand that there would be a lot of additional work to be done to ensure that the module functions perfectly with the other modules of Apollo.
 Simply add your module to the `modules/` folder.
 You can use `modules/routing` as an example, which is a relatively simple module.
 Write the BUILD files properly and apollo.sh will build your module automatically